On the Integrality Gap of the Subtour LP for the 1,2-TSP: Introduction

-We start by giving a bound on the subtour LP in the general case of 1,2-TSP.
 All the known approximation algorithms since the initial work of Papadimitriou and Yannakakis~\cite{PapadimitriouY93} on the problem start by computing a minimum-cost 2-matching.
-However, the example of Figure~\ref{fig:12tsp} shows that an optimal 2-matching can be as much as $\frac{10}9$ times the value of the subtour LP for the 1,2-TSP, so we cannot directly replace the bound on the optimal solution in these approximation algorithms with the subtour LP in the same way that Wolsey did with Christofides' algorithm in the general case.
-Using the result of Schalekamp, Williamson, and van Zuylen~\cite{SchalekampWvZ11} and some additional work, we are able to show that an algorithm of Papadimitriou and Yannakakis~\cite{PapadimitriouY93} obtains a bound on the subtour LP for the 1,2-TSP of $\frac{7}{9}\cdot\frac{10}{9}+\frac{4}{9} = \frac{106}{81} \approx 1.3086.$
+However, the example of Figure~\ref{fig:12tsp} shows that an optimal 2-matching can be as much as $\tfrac{10}9$ times the value of the subtour LP for the 1,2-TSP, so we cannot directly replace the bound on the optimal solution in these approximation algorithms with the subtour LP in the same way that Wolsey did with Christofides' algorithm in the general case.
+Using the result of Schalekamp, Williamson, and van Zuylen~\cite{SchalekampWvZ11} and a new lemma that relates part of the analysis of Papadimitriou and Yannakakis~\cite{PapadimitriouY93} to the subtour LP bound, we obtain a preliminary upper bound on the integrality gap of the subtour LP for the 1,2-TSP of $\tfrac{7}{9}\cdot\tfrac{10}{9}+\tfrac{4}{9} = \tfrac{106}{81} \approx 1.3086.$

-Next, we show stronger results in some cases.
+To improve this upper bound to $\tfrac{5}{4}$, we first show stronger results in some cases.
 A fractional 2-matching is a basic optimal solution to the LP $(\SUBT)$ with only constraints (\ref{degreecons}) and (\ref{boundscons}).
 Schalekamp et al.~\cite{SchalekampWvZ11} have conjectured that the worst-case integrality gap for the subtour LP is obtained when the optimal solution to the subtour LP is an extreme point of the fractional 2-matching polytope.
-We show that if this is the case for 1,2-TSP then we can find a tour of cost at most $\frac 76$ the cost of the fractional 2-matching, implying that the integrality gap is at most $\frac 76$ in these cases.
-We then show that if this optimal solution to the fractional 2-matching problem has a certain structure, then we can find a tour of cost at most $\frac{10}9$ times the cost of the fractional 2-matching, implying that the integrality gap is at most $\frac{10}9$ in these cases.
+We show that if this is the case for 1,2-TSP then we can find a tour of cost at most $\tfrac 76$ the cost of the fractional 2-matching, implying that the integrality gap is at most $\tfrac 76$ in these cases.
+Next, we show that if this optimal solution to the fractional 2-matching problem has a certain structure, then we can find a tour of cost at most $\tfrac{10}9$ times the cost of the fractional 2-matching, implying an upper bound on the integrality gap of $\tfrac{10}9$ for these cases.
 Figure~\ref{fig:12tsp} shows that this result is tight.
-The results above all lead to polynomial-time algorithms, though we do not state the exact running times.

-Finally, we prove that there exists a worst-case integrality gap instance for which the optimal value of the subtour LP is less than $n+1$, where $n$ denotes the number of nodes.
-For such instances, we show that our previous arguments imply that one can construct a tour of cost at most $\frac{19}{15}$ times the subtour LP value.
-We anticipate that substantially stronger bounds on the integrality gap can be shown.
-In particular, we conjecture that the integrality gap is in fact exactly $\frac{10}9$.
-We perform computational experiments that show that this conjecture is true for $n \leq 12$.